slickplan/api-docs/endpoints/sitemaps/page.md

 # Sitemap page details

-See how to get a sitemap's pages list on the (structure endpoint)[./structure.md]. **Note:** it’s not possible to fetch archived sitemaps, you will get `HTTP 403 Sitemap archived` response.
+See how to get a sitemap's pages list on the [structure endpoint](./structure.md). **Note:** it’s not possible to fetch archived sitemaps, you will get `HTTP 403 Sitemap archived` response.

 ## Get a single page details